FOREX-Yen off highs, euro supported after Italy debt sale

 expected move.

-be huge.
-If U.S. bond yields fall sharply, that is likely to
+could be huge.
+If U.S. bond yields fall sharply, that is likely

 The dollar/yen rate has historically had a high correlation